DelroyGayle/KoolAIChess/README.md

 ## Credits/Acknowledgements

-I would like to acknowledge Don Menezes, the author of the BASIC program on which my project is based on.
++  I would like to acknowledge Don Menezes, the author of the BASIC program on which my project is based on.
-I would like to acknowledge Rod Bird who also adopted Menezes' code.
++  I would like to acknowledge Rod Bird who also adopted Menezes' code.
 I preferred Bird's display of the Chess Board.
-I would like to acknowledge the ***Pythoneer*** [X.S.](https://xsanon.medium.com/) - the article ***How to Code a Simple Chess Game in Python*** and X.S.'s ***Pythonic*** style of coding in the following [Chess Program](https://github.com/xsanon/chess)
++  I would like to acknowledge the *Pythoneer* [X.S.](https://xsanon.medium.com/)
++  X.S.'s article *[How to Code a Simple Chess Game in Python](https://medium.com/codex/how-to-code-a-simple-chess-game-in-python-9a9cb584f57)* and
++  X.S.'s *Pythonic* style of coding in the following [Chess Program](https://github.com/xsanon/chess)